Raymond Costabile: US Army

-In 1993 Costabile was appointed Staff Urologist at Water Reed Army Medical Center, a position he held until 1999.
-During this time he was also an Assistant Professor at the Department of Surgery of the Uniformed Services University of Health Sciences in Bethesda.
-He subsequently achieved the tenured position of Professor, a position he holds to the present day.
+In 1993 Costabile was appointed Staff Urologist at Walter Reed Army Medical Center, a position he held until 1999.
+During this time he was also an assistant professor at the Department of Surgery of the Uniformed Services University of Health Sciences in Bethesda.
+He subsequently achieved the tenured position of professor, a position he holds to the present day.

-In 1999 Costabile was promoted to Chief of Urology Service and Urology Residency Program Director at Madigan Army Medical Center, one of the world's largest military urologic centers.
+In 1999 Costabile was promoted to chief of Urology Service and Urology Residency Program Director at Madigan Army Medical Center, one of the world's largest military urologic centers.
 Prior to retirement from the military in 2004, he volunteered for deployment in the Iraq War.
 During his deployment, he commanded the 47th Combat Support Hospital.
-Under Costabile's command, the 47th CSH was the principle coalition combat hospital, responsible for caring for over 92% of all battle casualties during the initial nine months of the conflict.
+Under Costabile's command, the 47th CSH was the principal coalition combat hospital, responsible for caring for over 92% of all battle casualties during the initial nine months of the conflict.